-Cecilia’s Organics has been bringing farm fresh produce and the organic lifestyle from Polvadera, New Mexico to your table.
+Cecilia’s Organics has been bringing farm-fresh produce and the organic lifestyle from Polvadera, New Mexico to your table for over two decades.
 Cecilia has been growing and selling organic vegetables, flowers, and herbs to local restaurants, farmers markets, and grocery stores since 1996.

 Red Chile Chard Enchiladas